 Explore it on Goodreads or Amazon.

-Other books by this author include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces
+Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 First in the Brotherband Chronicles children’s adventure-fantasy series revolving around eight young men of Hallasholm who are anxious to prove themselves to their peers and countrymen.
 This story is set several years after the events in The Battle for Skandia, 4, in the Ranger’s Apprentice series.